DebershiMitra/Streamlit/README.md

 # Streamlit
-making a POC application using Srtreamlit
+making a POC application using Streamlit